KieranWynn/pyquaternion/docs/features.md

 * `Quaternion.rotation_matrix()` : a 3x3 orthogonal rotation matrix as a 3x3 Numpy array
 * `Quaternion.transformation_matrix()` : a 4x4 homogeneous transformation matrix as a 4x4 Numpy array

-> **Note:** This feature only makes sense when referring to a unit quaternion.
+> **Note 1:** This feature only makes sense when referring to a unit quaternion.
 Calling this method will implicitly normalise the Quaternion object to a unit quaternion if it is not already one.
+>
+>**Note 2:** Both matrices and quaternions avoid the singularities and discontinuities involved with rotation in 3 dimensions by adding extra dimensions.
+This has the effect that different values could represent the same rotation, for example quaternion q and -q represent the same rotation.
+It is therefore possible that, when converting a rotation sequence, the output may jump between these equivalent forms.
+This could cause problems where subsequent operations such as differentiation are done on this data.
+Programmers should be aware of this issue.

 	R = my_quaternion.rotation_matrix() 		# 3x3 rotation matrix
 	T = my_quaternion.transformation_matrix()   # 4x4 transformation matrix